 The Compensation Committee also awards incentive and non-qualified stock options under the Company's stock option plans.
 Such awards are designed to assist in the retention of key executives and management personnel and to create an incentive to create shareholder value over a sustained period of time.
 The Company believes that stock options are a valuable tool in compensating and retaining employees.
-During the year ended December 31, 2022, the Compensation Committee granted stock options to the Company's executive officers.
-All such grants were awarded on January 24, 2022 and June 24, 2022, and all carry exercise prices equal to the market price for CPS Common Stock at the date of grant.
-The terms of such options are described below, under the caption "Grants of Plan-Based Awards in Last Fiscal Year."
-The numbers of shares made subject to each of the option grants were based on various factors relating to the responsibilities of the individual officers and to the extent of previous grants to such individuals.

 Because the exercise price of all options granted is equal to or above the fair market value of CPS Common Stock on the date of grant, the option holders may realize value only if the stock price appreciates from the price on the date the options were granted.
-This design is intended to focus executives on the enhancement of shareholder value over the long term.
+This design is intended to focus executives on the enhancement of shareholder value over the long